News

 Benjamin, your dream is becoming a reality.
 You're about to compete in the 2024 Vendée Globe, the legendary race that every skipper dreams of doing at least once in their lifetime.
 How are you feeling?

 After four years of hard work, we're approaching the final stretch.
-Now, the goal is to enjoy it, relax, and spend quality time with my family and friends, even though there's still a lot of technical work to be done on the boat in the weeks leading up to the race.
+Now, the goal is to enjoy it, relax, and spend quality time with my family and friends.
 I feel very confident and calm, with an excellent team around me.
-I take each day as it comes; my weeks are well-structured, and I follow a very organised routine.

 How do you feel about boarding your boat?
 Are you anxious about facing the biggest race in the world?